siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

-* A person's id cannot be edited.
+* A person's Id cannot be edited.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the new values.

 </div>

 Examples:
 *  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `editPerson idp/S123A n/Betsy Crower` Edits the name of the person with ID S123 to be `Betsy Crower`.
+*  `editPerson idp/S123A n/Betsy Crower` Edits the name of the person with Id S123A to be `Betsy Crower`.

 <div style="page-break-after: always;"></div>